lindenb/jvarkit/docs/BedCluster.md

       CreateSequenceDictionary' or 'samtools dict', or any hts file containing a dictionary (VCF, BAM, CRAM, intervals...)
     -S, --size
-      number of bases max per bin. (or specify --jobs).
+      number of bases max per bin. (or specify --jobs or --window-size/--window-shif).
 A distance specified as a positive integer.Commas are removed.
 The following suffixes are interpreted : b,bp,k,kb,m,mb,g,gb
       Default: -1
     --version
       print version and exit
+    --window-shift
+      sliding  window shift (or use --size of --jobs).A distance specified as a positive integer.Commas are removed.
+The following suffixes are interpreted : b,bp,k,kb,m,mb,g,gb
+      Default: -1
+    --window-size
+      sliding window size (or use --size of --jobs).A distance specified as a positive integer.Commas are removed.
+The following suffixes are interpreted : b,bp,k,kb,m,mb,g,gb
+      Default: -1

 ```